-But dehumanization is not something that just came up in the 20th century, it has been a prerequisite for slavery and colonization around the world for centuries.
-When Europeans arrived to America and found people already living there, the natives were initially classified amongst animals, making it okay to either dominate them or kill them – whichever was more convenient.
+But dehumanization is not something that only occurred in the 20th century.
+It has been a prerequisite for slavery and colonization around the world for centuries.
+When Europeans arrived in America and found people already living there, the natives were initially classified amongst animals, making it okay to either dominate them or kill them – whichever was more convenient.

 Throughout history, dehumanization has been used for various reasons.
-It is a central part of military training: soldiers are trained to see the “enemy” as inherently different from them: they are demons, animals, bad.
-In one of the most disturbing Black Mirror episodes this is interpreted in a literal way: soldiers see actual zombies instead of regular humans when fighting their “enemies,” so as to desensitize the soldiers of the suffering of the enemy.
-By calling the enemy names which are vermin or animals, they become less-than-human, and because of that it becomes okay to kill them like vermin or animals.
-But they are always humans.
+For example, it is an essential part of military training.
+To desensitize soldiers they are trained to see the enemy as inherently different from them, as demons or animals.
+By using names which are vermin or animals, the enemy becomes less-than-human.
+And because of that, it becomes okay to kill them like vermin or animals.

-Dehumanization is a complex phenomenon that manifests itself in our language and in our culture.
-And because of that (or perhaps the causation works the other way around), dehumanization is in our own minds.
+Dehumanization is a complex phenomenon that manifests itself in our language and culture.
+And because of that (or perhaps the causation works the other way around), dehumanization is in our minds.
 On a personal level, we dehumanize someone when we walk past a homeless or a disabled person on the street and look the other way, ignoring that this is a person, with thoughts, ideas, feelings, and a family.
-Or when we meet a person, know one thing about them, and mentally classify all their behaviors in accordance with a stereotype we have.
+Or when we meet a person, know one thing about them, and mentally classify all their behaviors under a stereotype we believe in.
 It makes us see only one side, ignoring all other aspects of their identity and personality.
 We are diminishing a person to one single attribute.

 There is a big step between stereotyping and physical violence, of course.
 But dehumanization is a prerequisite for such violence to exist.
 That doesn’t mean that a certain degree of dehumanization will always lead to physical violence, but it means that whenever violence against a group of people occurs, dehumanization preceded it.

-Combating dehumanization starts with combating our own stereotypical ideas, going beyond what we know or assume, and trying to see a human being instead of a category.
-Often, we only see a certain type of people in the mainstream media, and ethnic or sexual minorities are shown in a stereotypical way or not shown at all.
-How many movies have you seen in which a blind person is the protagonist, or in which the hero of the story is from an ethnic or gender minority?
+Combating dehumanization starts with combating our stereotypical ideas, going beyond what we know or assume, and trying to see a human being instead of a category.
+Often, we only see a certain type of people in the mainstream media, and ethnic or sexual minorities are shown stereotypically, or not shown at all.
+How many movies have you seen in which a blind person is a protagonist, or in which the hero of the story is from an ethnic or gender minority?

 By showing people’s diversity beyond stereotypes, their humanity beyond images, we come to understand the complexity of human beings.
-When we learn people’s stories and get to know their personal side, we learn to empathize and consider their situations.
-It’s only when people are rehumanized – when we see the humanity in them – that we can treat them with respect and dignity.
+When we learn people’s stories and understand their situations, we learn to empathize and consider their situations.
+We can only treat people with respect and dignity when we re-humanize them: when we see them as complete human beings.

 As an individual, what can you do?

-They are often all around you.
-Of course, in the complex societies that we live in, it is impossible to get to know everyone you encounter on a personal level, but getting to know some people’s stories will already help you to understand the diversity of human beings.
-Especially if you communicate with people from a different country, background, upbringing, culture, religion, ability, sexuality, or in any other way different from you, helps you to open your mind and understand that people have vastly different experiences and lives.
+Different people are all around you.
+It is impossible to get to know everyone you encounter on a personal level, but getting to know some people’s stories will already help you to understand the diversity of human beings.
+Communication with people from a different country, background, upbringing, culture, religion, ability, sexuality, or in any other way different from you, helps you to open your mind and understand that people have vastly different experiences and lives.

-Just don’t assume anything about anyone; if you would like to know more about someone, just ask them – but do so in an atmosphere that is comfortable and safe for that person.
-And respect if someone is not ready or willing to give you any answers – again, nothing to assume from this silence.
+Don’t assume things about others.
+If you would like to know more about someone, ask them.
+But do so in an atmosphere that is comfortable and safe for that person, and respect if someone is not ready or willing to give you any answers.

-Language is the strongest pillar of any culture – it’s no surprise that language is imprinted with a lot of the needs of dehumanization.
-Think about the expressions you use – if you use expressions that refer to vulnerable groups, research on how people from those groups feel about it; reflect on the use of category names as an insult, or as a joke, or simply as a way to call out someone’s behavior or to describe it (what a …[insert category/nationality/ …] thing to do)
+Think about the expressions you use.
+If you use expressions that refer to vulnerable groups, research on how people from those groups feel about it.
+Reflect on the use of labels as an insult, joke, or simply as a way to call out someone’s behavior.

-Attacking, insulting, disdaining and being arrogant about having the privilege of education and information won’t help much.
+Attacking, insulting, disdaining, and being arrogant about having the privilege of education and information will not help much.
 It might help nothing at all.
-Instead of telling someone “you’re being sexist”, for example, try to open a conversation, focus on what the person has said and not in the person, “I think that comment is sexist because of this and that, don’t you think?”
+Deconstructing dehumanization is a process, and people need time to understand and learn.
+If you want to help a person, instead of telling someone “you are sexist,” for example, try to open a conversation.
+Focus on the action instead of on the person: “I think that comment is sexist because of this and that, don’t you think?”

-Push yourself to learn about the history and the experiences of different groups of people, especially minorities, and to understand how belonging to certain groups can be indispensable for someone’s identity and even empowerment.
+Learn about the history and the experiences of different groups of people, especially minorities, and learn to understand how belonging to certain groups can be indispensable for someone’s identity and empowerment.
 But to acknowledge this still doesn’t mean you can generalize or assume you know everything about people who belong to or identify with a community.